panfiva/log4ts/README.md

   - Writing to a rolling log file
   - Define data type of log function parameters
   - Process cleanup when `SIGINT` signal received
-  - Infer transform function parameters inside `<writer>.register()`
+  - Infer layout function parameters inside `<writer>.register()`

 - [Multi-File Log Writer](./src/examples/multiFile.ts)

   - Write to the same file using different loggers
   - Dynamically define which file will be used based on data attributes
   - Set and use logger context
-  - Explicitly define transform function data type to infer its parameters
+  - Explicitly define layout function data type to infer its parameters

 - [Splunk HEC Log Writer](./src/examples/splunkHec.ts)